 This was a powerful evening at the theatre, and it is a fine thing that The National would tackle the subject of the Occupy movement, and treat it sympathetically.
 Still though . . .

 The issues, and the commitment of the participants in the Occupation, are distanced by the playwright’s choice of Danny as the observer.
-The protest is an exotic event, involving strange lovable people ,that rises up around him and disappears, leaving the world as it was.
+The protest is an exotic event, involving strange lovable people, that rises up around him and disappears, leaving the world as it was.
 Danny rails against the unfairness of having his equilibrium disturbed by an illusion.
 We are left with an impression of naive middle-class idealistic youngsters having a bit of fun before the real world knocks some sense into them.
-What was happening outside St. Paul’s was something more difficult, more dangerous and more vital that Danny understands, or the play delivers.
+What was happening outside St. Paul’s was something more difficult, more dangerous and more vital than Danny understands, or the play delivers.
 I missed that.

 Leave a Reply